apache/sling-org-apache-sling-feature-cpconverter/README.md

       --seed-feature=<seedFeature>
-                            A url pointing to a feature that can be assumed to be around when the conversion result will be used --system-user-rel-path=<systemUserRelPath>
+                            A url pointing to a feature that can be assumed to be around when the conversion result will be used --sling-initial-content-policy=<slingInitialContentPolicy>
+                            Determines what to do with Sling-Initial-Content found in embedded bundles.
+Valid values: KEEP,
+                              EXTRACT_AND_REMOVE, EXTRACT_AND_KEEP.
+                              Default: KEEP
+      --system-user-rel-path=<systemUserRelPath>
                             Relative path for system user as configured with Apache Jackrabbit Oak